How Much do Miami Movers Cost?

 - Equipment costs (if necessary): Dolly, straps, blankets (optional)

-Storing everything in a one-bedroom will end up costing somewhere around $288–$668 door to door.
-Still, you might want to factor in a little extra in case you end up paying for labor.
+Storing everything in a one-bedroom will end up costing somewhere around $288–$668 door-to-door.
+Still, you might want to factor in a little extra in case you decide to hire a third-party moving crew.

 Each large container holds about three rooms until it's completely full.
 You might end up needing more containers, but keep in mind that your cost will essentially double with each container you add.